IAudioDeviceManager

 getRecordingDefaultDevice

-Gets the default audio capture device.
+Gets the system default audio recording device.

 abstract getRecordingDefaultDevice(): AudioDeviceInfo;